 Notes

-How to Make Funfetti Shortbread Cookies Step-by-Step
+How to Make Sprinkle Shortbread Cookies Step-by-Step

 Chill the Dough: Gently fold ¼ cup of rainbow sprinkles into the cookie dough.
 Then shape the dough into a disc and wrap it in plastic wrap.
 Place the dough in the fridge to chill for 15 minutes.
-While the dough chills, preheat your oven to 350°F, line a baking sheet with parchment paper, and set aside.
+While the dough chills, preheat your oven to 350°F, line a baking sheet with parchment paper, and set it aside.

-Cut the Cookies: Lightly flour your work surface and roll the cookie dough out to ¼-inch thick.
+Cut the Cookies: Lightly flour your work surface, and roll the cookie dough out to ¼-inch thick.
 Cut the dough out using your choice of cutter (I used a 2-inch round cutter) and place the dough on the prepared baking sheet.
-These cookies don’t spread much so you only need to place them about 1 inch apart.
+These cookies don’t spread much, so you only need to place them about 1 inch apart.

-Leave a Review
+Leave a Reply